panglesd/slipshow/docs/tutorial.rst

 Using the table of content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Press :kbd:`t` during a presentation to open the table of content, with fast jump
+Press :kbd:`t` during a presentation to open the table of contents, with fast jump
 to any part of your presentation!

 Moving freely
 ~~~~~~~~~~~~~

-During a presentation, it is important to not be too tied to the original program.
-You can move the window freely, using the :kbd:`i`, :kbd:`j`, :kbd:`k` and :kbd:`l` keys.
+During a presentation, it is important to not be too tied to the original sequence, for example if someone asks you a question arising from an earlier slide, it's useful to be able to jump to it quickly without having to backtrack through everything.
+You can move the window freely, using the :kbd:`i`, :kbd:`j`, :kbd:`k` and :kbd:`l`
+keys.
 Change the "zoom" factor using the :kbd:`z` and :kbd:`Z` keys.

 What next?
 ----------

-Congratulation, you've finished the tutorial for typed presentations!
+Congratulations, you've finished the tutorial for typed presentations!
 There are however many more things to learn:

-- Typed presentations are great but some part of your presentation might benefit from being handwritten.
-The :doc:`record-tutorial` is explaining how to do that.
+- Typed presentations are great but parts of your presentation might benefit from being handwritten.
+The :doc:`record-tutorial` explains how to do that.
-- We only briefly touched on the syntax.
-When you face new situations, you'll quickly need a more thorough presentation of Slipshow's syntax.
+- We only touched briefly on Slipshow's syntax.
+When you face new situations, you'll need more thorough documentation of Slipshow's features and syntax.
-- While predefined actions such as ``pause`` or ``up`` can bring you quite far, if you want more custom animations it is nice to know how to write your own scripts.
+- While basic, predefined actions such as ``pause`` or ``up`` can get you quite a long way, if you want more custom animations it is nice to know how to write your own scripts.